Timber Frame vs Steel Frame

 Timber, on the other hand, will require protection against termites and other insects, but that shouldn’t put you off a timber frame.
 Timber is used time and time again because it is a strong and durable material that can last for hundreds of years, if the construction is good.
 Bear in mind, however, that altering the structure of a timber frame is very difficult, and should only be done after consulting a structural expert.

 Hitchcock & King have been a leading supplier of high quality timber to London for over 40 years, priding ourselves on our high quality products, friendly staff and quick delivery times.
-Open a trade account with Hitchcock & King for even quicker access to our same/next day delivery service for all of our timber and building materials across London.
+Open a trade account with Hitchcock & King for even quicker access to our fast, reliable delivery service for all of our timber and building materials across London.